VC

 It's whether the companies that spend less will regret it in 2028 when hyperscaler capacity determines who wins enterprise AI contracts.

-Track real-time Big Tech AI spending data on the AI Spending Dashboard and Big Tech Earnings Dashboard at Value Add VC.
+Track real-time Big Tech AI spending data on the AI Spending Dashboard, AI Chip Wars, and Big Tech Earnings Dashboard at Value Add VC.
+See also: AI Data Center Real Estate and Nuclear Power and AI.

 Frequently Asked Questions

-How much is Microsoft spending on AI capex in 2025?
+How much is Microsoft spending on AI in 2026?

 Microsoft announced approximately $80 billion in AI and data center capital expenditure for fiscal year 2025 (ending June 2025).
 This is up from roughly $55 billion in FY2024, representing a ~45% year-over-year increase.
 CEO Satya Nadella confirmed the figure in January 2025, with over half directed to US-based infrastructure.